lFatality/gazebo_urdf_image_textures/README.md

 Spawn the aruco cube with another texture.
 This can be done via the `use_texture_...` parameters.
-One of the texture is used by default so we set it to `false` and set the other texture to `true`.
+One of the textures is used by default so we set it to `false` and set the other texture to `true`.

 ```
 roslaunch example_models spawn_aruco_cube.launch use_texture_0to15:=false use_texture_16to31:=true